Advising

 • Understand and explain Rensselaer’s core requirements, and related rules and regulations.

-• Read and interpret each student’s report summarizing their academic courses, grades, and progress (called a CAPP report for Curriculum, Advising, Planning, & Program).
+• Read and interpret each student’s report summarizing their academic courses, grades, and progress (called Degree Works for Curriculum, Advising, Planning, & Program).

 • Monitor and discuss issues of concern regarding the student’s academic progress.